explosion/spaCy/website/docs/usage/projects.md

 even cloud storage such as GCS and S3.
 You can also fetch assets using git, by replacing the `url` string with a `git` block. spaCy will use Git's "sparse checkout" feature to avoid downloading the whole repository.

+Sometimes your project configuration may include large assets that you don't necessarily want to download when you run `spacy project assets`.
+That's why assets can be marked as [`extra`](#data-assets-url) - by default, these assets are not downloaded.
+If they should be, run `spacy project assets --extra`.

 ### 3. Run a command {#run}